Geometric Planar Networks on Bichromatic Points: Minimum Non-crossing Matching for Collinear Points

 \end{proof}

 Now, we use Lemma~\ref{matching-lemma} to proceed with the algorithm.
-First, we obtain the balanced subset $P_1$, and match the points $p_1$ and $p_{2m}$ by an arc and include the edge $(p_1,p_{2m})$ in $M_P$.
-This edge partitions the point set into subsets, i.e., $P_2=P\setminus P_1$ and $P'_1=P_1\setminus \{p_1,p_{2m}\}$.
+First, we obtain the balanced subset $P_1$, and match the points $p_1$ and $p_{2k}$ by an arc and include the edge $(p_1,p_{2k})$ in $M_P$.
+This edge partitions the point set into two color-balanced subsets, i.e., $P_2=P\setminus P_1$ and $P'_1=P_1\setminus \{p_1,p_{2k}\}$.
 On each of these subsets we recursively perform the same procedure.
 This process is repeated until each point of $P$ is matched.

 Due to Lemma~\ref{matching-lemma}, we know that every edge we choose in our algorithm must be part of the optimum solution, and no two edges cross each other.
-It is not hard to see that all the balanced subsets can be computed in linear time in advance, as they are corresponding to matched parentheses and are at most $n$ in number\footnote{This algorithm can be easily implemented in the following manner.
-Consider the points in left to right order, and insert the leftmost point ($p_1$) into a stack.
-Now, if the next point $p_2$ is of same color as $p_1$ then insert $p_2$ into the stack, otherwise match $p_1,p_2$ and remove $p_1$ from the stack.
-Repeat this process until all points are considered.}.
-Thus, we conclude with the following theorem.
+Next we show how to convert our recursive algorithm to a non-recursive one, in order to implement it in linear time.
+Consider the points in left to right order, and insert the leftmost point $p_1$ onto a stack.
+Now, if the next point $p_2$ is of same color as the stack top $p_1$, then push $p_2$ onto the stack; otherwise, match $p_1,p_2$ and remove $p_1$ from the stack.
+Repeat this process until all points are considered.
+Indeed, this algorithm is same as the algorithm for matching of parentheses.

+The above linear time algorithm has the same effect as the recursive algorithm.
+The only difference is that like before when $p_1$ is matched with $p_{2k}$, now all the points in between $p_1$ and $p_{2k}$ are already matched.
+This can be proved by induction, as $P'_1=P_1\setminus \{p_1,p_{2k}\}$ is also a color-balanced set.
+We conclude with the following theorem.

-\begin{theorem} For any set $R$ of red points and $B$ of blue points on $y=0$ with $|R|=|B|$, an optimum non-crossing matching can be computed in linear time. \end{theorem}
+\begin{theorem} For any set $R$ of red points and $B$ of blue points on a line with $|R|=|B|$, an optimum non-crossing matching can be computed in linear time. \end{theorem}